Whiley/RFCs/text/0000-qualified-names.md

    println("World")
 ```

-Here, the '.' operator is used to construct _fully-qualified names_ of
+Here, the `.` operator is used to construct _fully-qualified names_ of
-the form 'xxx.yyy.zzz'.
+the form `xxx.yyy.zzz`.
 The context in which these are used
 determines their meaning.
 For example, in the context of an `import`
 statement the path `xxx.yyy.zzz` identifies a _module_
-(e.g. `std.ascii` above) .
-In contrast, in the context of an function
+(e.g. `std.ascii` above).
+However, in the context of a function or
-or method invocation (e.g. `io.print()` above) the path identifies an
+method invocation (e.g. `io.print()` above) the path identifies an
-_entity_ (i.e. named declaration in some module, such as a `type` or
+_entity_ (i.e. a named declaration in some module, such as a `type` or
 `function`).

 The goal of this proposal is two-fold.
 Firstly, to properly
-distinguish between a module name and an entity name.
+distinguish between module names and entity names.
 Secondly, to
 provide a syntax which is more familiar to systems programmers
 (e.g. from C++ or Rust backgrounds).

 # Technical Details

 The proposed syntax for fully qualified names is
 `name/of/module::entity`.
-Thus, a module name is always a collection
+A module name is a collection of one or
-of names separated by `/`, whilst a (fully-qualified) entity name is
+more identifiers separated by `/`, whilst a (fully-qualified) entity
-always a module name and an entity name separated by `::`.
-The above
+name is always a module name and an identifier separated by `::`.
+The
-example in the proposed syntax would be:
+above example in the proposed syntax would be:

 ```
 import std/ascii